 The human idea of the judgment and wrath of god and its terrible effects is not especially special, but the Christian idea is.
 The Christian idea is this: The warning of End Times, of ultimate Judgment and wrath, is not to produce flight.
 It is to produce fruit.
 It is not to start a person fleeing for their lives, but to stop them--for there is nowhere to go--to stop them fleeing from their lives, and to stand firm, plant roots and grow for their lives.
 It is not to make them run, but make them repent.
 Not to make them focus on the End, but on the Beginning.
 Not to increase worry to withered heads already hanging down in their hands, but to encourage those withered heads to rise up and wait at the door all night and look for the Lord in the darkness.

-The frightening warnings of Revelation should not induce fighting and fierceness, anger and resentment, complaining and bitterness within the soul—all of these of course are already there.
-If that is all they do, then that pessimistic soul is not nearly frightened enough.
-The warnings should, in fact, induce the opposite.
+The frightening warnings in Revelation should not induce fighting and fierceness, anger and resentment, complaining and bitterness within the soul—all of these of course are already there.
+If the only frightening they do is frighten the soul to a gnashing pessimism, then that soul was not nearly frightened enough.
+The warnings should, and in fact do when read properly, induce the opposite.
 Which is: they should induce change.
 For that is what a revelation is.
 It is a new vision.
-One gained not merely by changing one desolate landscape for the next, but by changing one’s point of view: at once seeing the entirety of the universe in the portrait of a sinner.
-A vision that no longer casts its narrow, roving eyes upon the world from now till the end of time, but instead a vision that does the reverse.
-One that goes all the way to the end and turns around--in essence, goes to hell and back-- and placing its back to it looks toward the world today; comes back to that which is new and right now; sees not end times, but time's beginning.
-It looks with the fires of Hell and Brimstone behind it, with the smell of ash in its nose, shining with a new spirit, one of hope for the hopeless and charity for the undeserving and faith in the faithless.
+One gained not merely by changing one desolate landscape for the next, but by changing one’s point of view--so all at once one may see the entirety of the universe in the portrait of a sinner.
+A shift in point of view so remarkable that one no longer casts his narrow, roving eyes upon the horizon from now till the end of time, but instead does the reverse.
+He goes all the way to the end and turns around--in essence, goes to Hell and back-- and by placing his back to tomorrow, looks toward today; comes back to that which is new and right now; sees not the time a human ends, but the time he begins.
+He stands with the glowing Hell of fire and brimstone behind him, with the smell of ash still in his nose, shining with a new spirit, one of hope for the hopeless and charity for the undeserving and faith in the faithless.

 Bartimaeus was a man who new exactly what his problem was.
 And because he knew it, he also knew what life, problem solved, would look like.
 And a man who knows this—knows exactly his problem and can see the other side, this other life—is a unique man, maybe the most, in all the world.
 He will stand out and shout to the crowd, “I know something now!”